 Matlab CI services include Travis-CI.
 It’s important to note that Travis-CI and Circle-CI have a rather finite build quota (even for open source projects) that you might use up quickly.
-Azure Matlab CI is often a better choice for open source Matlab projects.
+GitHub Actions Matlab CI is often a better choice for open source Matlab projects.

 Matlab on Travis-CI